Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Transit Network Design with Adoptions Problem ( TN-DA )

-It is useful to revisit the intuition behind the goals of the model now that it has been presented.
-The transit agency first obtains the ODMTS design by considering cost and convenience aspect of the trips considered.
-Secondly, the follower problems determine the routes to be presented to the riders during operations.
-The choice function in the leader problem determines, for each rider with a mode choice, whether they would adopt the proposed route or elect to use their own vehicle.
-If such a rider decides to use transit, the agency receives a fixed revenue for that trip.
+To this end, the intuition behind the bilevel model can be summarized as follows: The network designer first obtains the design by considering the net-cost of the trips considered.
+Secondly, the follower problems determine the paths for the riders during operations.
+The choice function in the leader problem determines, for each trip with a mode choice, whether they would adopt the proposed path or elect to use their previous travel mode.
+If such riders decide to use the new system, the operator receives a revenue for that trip.

-To solve this bilevel optimization problem, an exact decomposition algorithm was proposed in \citet{Basciftci2021}: it combines Benders decomposition algorithm with a combinatorial cut generation procedure to integrate rider adoption constraints.
-Despite of addition of valid inequalities and pre-processing techniques, the algorithm encounters computational challenges for large-scale instances: it exhibits large optimality gaps and runtimes, due to the bilevel nature of this problem and the complexity arising from adoption considerations.
-This motivates the design of effective heuristic algorithms that can generate high-quality solutions within reasonable time limits while leveraging adoption properties of optimal solutions.